TuringLang/DynamicPPL.jl/docs/src/internals.md

   - `setindex!(::Vector{<:Real}, val, ::Int)`: set the i-th value in the flat representation of `metadata`.
   - `length(::Vector{<:Real})`: return the length of the flat representation of `metadata`.
-  - `similar(::Vector{<:Real})`: return a new
+  - `similar(::Vector{<:Real})`: return a new instance with the same `eltype` as the input.

 Moreover, we want also want the underlying representation used in `metadata` to have a few performance-related properties:

- 1. Type-stable when possible, but still functional when not.
+ 1. Type-stable when possible, but functional when not.
- 2. Efficient storage and iteration.
+ 2. Efficient storage and iteration when possible, but functional when not.

+The "but functional when not" is important as we want to support arbitrary models, which means that we can't always have these performance properties.

 In the following sections, we'll outline how we achieve this in [`VarInfo`](@ref).

 ### Type-stability

-This is somewhat non-trivial to address since we want to achieve this for both continuous (typically `Float64`) and discrete (typically `Int`) variables.
+Ensuring type-stability is somewhat non-trivial to address since we want this to be the case even when models mix continuous (typically `Float64`) and discrete (typically `Int`) variables.

 Suppose we have an implementation of `metadata` which implements the functionality outlined in the previous section.
 The way we approach this in `VarInfo` is to use a `NamedTuple` with a separate `metadata` *for each distinct `Symbol` used*.
 For example, if we have a model of the form

 ```@example varinfo-design
 using DynamicPPL, Distributions, FillArrays

 @model function demo()
     x ~ product_distribution(Fill(Bernoulli(0.5), 2))
     y ~ Normal(0, 1)